 The influence of the media

 Images of beautiful men and women are displayed everywhere from billboards to television advertisements.
 Fortunately, everyone does not look the same.
 But looking at models and movie stars often create a negative self-image in relation to these images.
-It can be extremely difficult to deal with the many different messages that are sent through TV, magazines, and movies, especially if they are reinforced by the people that you know personally!
+It can be extremely difficult to deal with the many different messages that are sent through TV, magazines, and movies, especially if reinforced by the people that you know personally!

 It’s possible that negative feelings about your body can lead to negative feelings about yourself as a person.
 If you do feel scared or self-conscious about the idea of someone else seeing or judging your body, remember that, first of all, you’re not alone!
 Many people of all ages experience these feelings.
 If there’s a friend, family member, or therapist that you trust, take some time to talk about your feelings with them; they may be able to offer a more objective perspective!